n4demo/learn-to-run-apps-on-AKS/README-step2.md

 #### view file: *cat my-file.yaml*
 #### Show K8s objects: *kubectl get all --namespace=my-namespace*

-## From now on all commands will be executed from the Azure Portal AZ CLI: >_
+## All commands can be executed by copying from browser to the AZ CLI: >_

 14. to Save us typing - let's create a linux ALIAS for the kubectl.exe command: